petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-5-users-and-permissions/modeling-b2b-relationships-with-liferay-accounts.md

 ### Associating an Organization

 As Opportune Optics represents a large number of accounts, it makes sense for Clarity to assign a dedicated B2B account manager to all the accounts.
 The account manager role has permissions such as adding items to an account's shopping cart or submitting an order on behalf of an account.
-This role is available through Liferay organizations.
-This again is a time-saver for Clarity as it means they can help Opportune Optics fulfill orders quickly.
+The role is available through Liferay organizations.
+This again is a time-saver for Clarity as it means the account manager can help Opportune Optics with order management and fulfillment.

 1. Navigate to _Control Panel_ &rarr; _Accounts_.
 Click on _Opportune Optics NY_ and click the _Organizations_ tab.
 Click the add icon.

 1. Assign the account to the _Opportune Optics_ organization.

+   ![Assign the account to the organization.](./modeling-b2b-relationships-with-liferay-accounts/images/04.png)

+   !!! note
-Note, this organization was already created with the sample Clarity site.
+      This organization was already created with the sample Clarity site.
 If you do not have this organization, create it from within the Liferay UI.

-   ![Assign the account to the organization.](./modeling-b2b-relationships-with-liferay-accounts/images/04.png)

 1. In the same way, assign _Opportune Optics SF_ to the _Opportune Optics_ organization.